 Am I ever going to move on in my life if I’m holding myself back from self-created negative outcomes, imaginings, worries?
 No.

-Do I need to kick ass from now on, stop caring what other people think, relish in the fact that some people might not ‘get me’ or like me or appreciate me and my work, and that it doesn’t matter?
+Do I need to get on with it, stop caring what other people think, relish in the fact that some people might not ‘get me’ or like me or appreciate me and my work, and that it doesn’t matter?
 Yes!